Naturetrek staff at Mingledown Barn

 Catherine did a degree in Zoology at Nottingham University which she followed with a Master’s in Behavioural Ecology – natural choices for someone with a lifelong passion for wildlife.
 She has always loved going pretty much anywhere (once, at least), but her first real travel adventure was backpacking across the world by land and sea from Tunbridge Wells to Tokyo – then back again.
 Since then she has visited many countries and among the destinations she’d most like to return to are the Arctic, Jordan and India.
 Catherine enjoys going in search of any wildlife, but is most happy at sea watching whales and dolphins … though she always seems to head straight into a force 9!
 A qualified journalist, Catherine worked in publishing for several years as an editor then freelance writer on a diverse range of journals including BBC Wildlife magazine.
 She joined Naturetrek in 2008 and currently takes care of a variety of different tasks including writing and editing web text, the e-news, newsletters and brochure, as well as managing a small number of tours.

 Inspired by the countryside of County Durham in which she grew up, natural history documentaries, and such authors as Jack London, Sara developed a passion for wildlife at a young age.
 She went on to study Zoology at Newcastle University, also becoming president of the university’s Zoological Society.
 After graduating, she worked in British Columbia, Canada, as a wildlife rehabilitator caring for bears, Coyotes, otters and Raccoons on a daily basis.
 When she wasn’t providing medical care to injured wildlife she could be found hiking in the mountains, photographing wildlife and avoiding bears (usually successfully).
 On her return to the UK she moved to the Scottish Hebrides, where she spent three years working at sea as a wildlife guide.
 She also spent her summers as the Senior Wildlife Officer on a mini-cruise ship in the North Sea, surveying whales and dolphins and delivering evening lectures to guests.
-Always keen to be involved with media, Sara has presented on both live radio and TV, is regularly published in wildlife magazines and has worked as a guide for Ray Mears and TV film crews for several natural history documentaries.
-She now manages Naturetrek's website and social media activities and, outside work and wildlife, she enjoys running, writing and planning for her next backpacking adventure.
+Always keen to be involved with media, Sara has presented on both live radio and TV, is regularly published in wildlife magazines and has worked as a guide for Ray Mears and TV film crews for several natural history documentaries, as well as working on the BBC's 'The One Show'.
+She now manages Naturetrek's website and marketing and specialises in leading our cruises in the Maldives, Scotland, Azores and Indonesia.
+Outside work and wildlife, she enjoys running, writing and planning her next overseas adventure, and has recently returned from an expedition in Nepal trekking the Everest 'High Passes'.